nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/TCP-InstallationGuide.md

 <br/>

-## This is the `Installation Guide` for the Nginx Kubernetes Loadbalancer Controller Solution.
+## This is the `TCP Installation Guide` for the Nginx Kubernetes Loadbalancer Controller Solution.
 It contains detailed instructions for implementing the different components for the Solution.

 <br/>